Identifying Primary Versions of Duplicate Content

-The duplicate pages patent goes into more depth about the methodology behind determining the primary version of a document:
+The duplicate content patent goes into more depth about the methodology behind determining the primary version of a document:

 The patent includes a table illustrating the source-priority list.

 The patent includes some alternative approaches as well.
-It tells us that “the priority measure for determining whether a document version has a qualified priority can be based on a qualified priority value.”
+For example, it tells us that “the priority measure for determining whether a document version has a qualified priority can be based on a qualified priority value.”

 A qualified priority value is a threshold to determine whether a document version is authoritative, complete, or easy to access, depending on the priority rule.
 When the assigned priority of a document version is greater than or equal to the qualified priority value, the document is deemed to be authoritative, complete, or easy to access, depending on the priority rule.
-Alternatively, the qualified priority can be based on a relative measure, such as given the priorities of a set of document versions, only the highest priority is deemed as qualified priority.
+Alternatively, the qualified priority can be based on a relative measure.
+Given the priorities of a set of document versions, only the highest priority is deemed a qualified priority.

-I was in a Google Hangout on air within the last couple of years where I and a number of other SEOs (Ammon Johns, Eric Enge, Jennifer Slegg, and I) asked some questions to John Mueller and Andrey Lipattse, and we asked some questions about duplicate pages.
+I was in a Google Hangout on air within the last couple of years where I and several other SEOs (Ammon Johns, Eric Enge, Jennifer Slegg, and I) asked some questions to John Mueller and Andrey Lipattse, and we asked some questions about duplicate content.
 It seems to be something that still raises questions among SEOs.

-The patent goes into more detail regarding determining which duplicate pages might be the primary document.
-We can’t tell whether that primary document might be treated as if it is at the canonical URL for all of the duplicate documents as suggested in the Dejan SEO article that I started with a link to in this post, but it is interesting seeing that Google has a way of deciding which version of a document might be the primary version.
+The patent goes into more detail regarding determining which duplicate content might be the primary document.
+Unfortunately, we can’t tell whether that primary document might be treated as at the canonical URL for all duplicate documents.
+As suggested in the Dejan SEO article, I started with a link to this post.
+Still, it is interesting seeing that Google has a way of deciding which version of a document might be the primary version.
 I didn’t go into much depth about quantified lengths being used to help identify the primary document, but the patent does spend some time going over that.

-Another page I wrote about duplicate pages: How Google Might Filter Out Duplicate Pages from Bounce Pad Sites
+Another page I wrote about duplicate content is this one: How Google Might Filter Out Duplicate Pages from Bounce Pad Sites